Verdagon/VerdagonSite/src/blog/0.2/future-articles.md

 recommendation: be aware of this. have strong APIs. avoid viral constraints.

-## Surprising Weak References, Redux

-sometime soon: update the HGM article and add a note to the top of weak references saying this is out of date, and we'll be using chaining instead

-## The Zero Overhead Function

-the same article mentioned in the yak shaving article, go into more detail about it

 ## What I Told 4,000 Nooglers About Impostor Syndrome